Perth Airport: International terminal development

-Construction of the new International Terminal and control tower commenced in March 1984 on the south-eastern side of the airfield.
+Construction of the new international terminal and control tower commenced in March 1984 on the south-eastern side of the airfield.
 In 1984, the road leading to the new terminal, Horrie Miller Drive was named in honour of local aviation pioneer Horrie Miller.
 The terminal was officially opened on 25 October 1986 by Prime Minister Bob Hawke, with the new terminal receiving passengers just days after.
-The newly built control tower was the tallest in Australia at its time of construction, and remains the tallest in Australia.
+The newly built control tower was the tallest in Australia at the time of its construction, and remains the tallest in Australia.

 Upon completion, the terminal was able to process up to five Boeing 747 aircraft per hour and accommodated a peak passenger volume of 6,000 passengers per hour.
 Twenty years later, in the 12 months to June 2006 the terminal processed over 2.027 million passengers, surpassing a 1996 projection of 1.016 million passengers in that period.